zawkindev/standards/text/0000-a-community.md

 a telegram bot which helps members with accessing useful links, information about the technology their focusing on and also links to website and github organization.

-The community must invite Floss Uzbekistan's telegram bot @X to their chat to let users easily switch over other communities and bond stronger relationship with other communities.
+The community must invite Floss Uzbekistan's telegram bot [@flossuzbot] to their chat to let users easily switch over other communities and bond stronger relationship with other communities.

 The optional requirements must be satisfied as soon as the community gets accepted to Floss Uzbekistan.
 Otherwise, if community refuses or will not implement given requirements in given time, the comittee still can decline and remove the community from the network.
-Afterwards, the community might be subjected to changes proposed by the comittees of Floss Uzbekistan.
+Afterwards, the community might be subjected to changes proposed by the committees of Floss Uzbekistan.

 # Guide-level explanation